alphagov/govwifi-frontend/README.md

 - ca.pem, server.pem, server.key, comodo.pem
   Used to set up TLS tunnels, and authenticate clients using EAP-TLS

-They are currently stored in the private [GovWifi build repo][govwifi-build].
+They are currently stored in an encrypted S3 bucket, and only the RADIUS servers are authorised to access files within the bucket.

 Files are fetched once a night when the servers are restarted for updates.